gvega76/collstats/README.md

 Get Statistics from collection.stats(), and indexDetails output in JSON format

 ## To Run
-Change the first two lines, to the database we want statiscts from and the give cluster name
+Change the first two lines, name for database we want statisticss  and provide  name of the cluster
 ```
 var StatsOnlyForDB ="sample_training"
 var clusterName = "USPROD-2"